pratyaksh29/trie_Hard/README.md

-# trie_Hard
+## trie_Hard Overview

-trie_Hard is a desktop software that acts as a dictionary lookup tool, offering features such as efficient search of valid words using a Trie data structure, spelling correction using dynamic programming for edit distance, and auto-suggestion for similar words.
-Users can also search for words by entering prefixes or suffixes to find words with specific beginnings or endings.
-Additionally, the software provides language selection options for looking up words in different languages.
+- **trie_Hard** is a desktop software designed as a dictionary lookup tool.
+- It utilizes a Trie data structure for efficient searching of valid words.
+- The software includes spelling correction using dynamic programming techniques for edit distance.
+- Users can benefit from auto-suggestion features that offer similar word recommendations.
+- It allows searching for words by entering prefixes or suffixes, aiding in finding words with specific beginnings or endings.
+- Users have the option to select different languages for looking up words.